metux/deb-pkg/FAQ.md

+Q: How to start simple build ?

+A: Pick an example config (e.g. from `cf/repos/...`) and call the `repo-build-pool` with config file name and pool name as arguments (pool usually is `default`)

+---

 Q: What does 'pool' mean here ?

 A: Pools are used for organizing sets of packages.
 Each pool lives entirely on